tjtate/sparkpost-api-documentation/services/metrics_api.md

 ## Deliverability Metrics by Binding [/metrics/deliverability/binding{?from,to,domains,campaigns,templates,nodes,bindings,binding_groups,subaccounts,protocols,metrics,timezone,limit,order_by}]

-**Note:** Bindings are deprecated.
-Please use Deliverability Metrics by Sending IP.
+**Deprecation Notice:** This endpoint has been deprecated.
+Please use the Deliverability Metrics by Sending IP endpoint instead.

+### Deliverability Metrics by Binding [GET]

 ## Deliverability Metrics by Binding Group [/metrics/deliverability/binding-group{?from,to,domains,campaigns,templates,nodes,bindings,binding_groups,subaccounts,protocols,metrics,timezone,limit,order_by}]

-**Note:** Binding Groups are deprecated.
-Please use Deliverability Metrics by IP Pool.
+**Deprecation Notice:** This endpoint has been deprecated.
+Please use the Deliverability Metrics by IP Pool endpoint instead.

+### Deliverability Metrics by Binding Group [GET]

 ## Deliverability Metrics by Sending IP [/metrics/deliverability/sending-ip{?from,to,domains,campaigns,templates,nodes,sending_ips,ip_pools,subaccounts,protocols,metrics,timezone,limit,order_by}]